FOCUS: ON RESOLUTION of FAMILY LAW DISPUTES...

 I have a graduate degree from the University of Toronto and a law degree from the University of Windsor.

-I have 23 years of experience in the field of family law, both in the context of Alternative Dispute Resolution (of which mediation is a part) and litigation.
+I have 25 years of experience in the field of family law, both in the context of Family Dispute Resolution (FDR), of which mediation is a part, and litigation.

 I believe that in many cases, a mediated, participant-crafted solution is preferable to litigation and can produce outcomes which are more sustainable in the long-term.

 Mediation is essentially a "dialogue".
+Family mediation is dialogue about issues arising out of separation.
 The participants in that dialogue are the parties to a dispute (either individuals, groups or other entities) and the mediator, who moderates their discussion, based on unique skills.